dpb587/ssoca/docs/authn/google/index.md

 # Google Authentication (`google`)

 Google authenticates users through their Google accounts.
 Users are redirected through Google's website and given a token for their CLI usage.
-Once authenticated, short-lived JWT tokens are used to persist and validate authentication state.
+Once authenticated, short-lived [JSON Web Tokens](../jwt) are used to persist and validate authentication state.

 ## Options